Using Form Templates to Build Forms Faster

 Includes:

-- Product/service quality rating
+- Satisfaction rating

-- What did you like?
+- What did you like most?

 Best for: Post-purchase surveys, service feedback, product reviews